Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 All Tineco and Dyson stick vacuums have similar interfaces, but there are differences.

-These vacuums all have triggers for turning on the motor.
-Tineco’s version has a trigger lock; Dyson does not.
+These vacuums all have triggers that activate the motor.
+Tineco’s version features a trigger lock, whereas Dyson’s does not.

 The A10 and A11 have a button on top to toggle between the default and max settings.